 Applications that use this media type:

 Any programming environment that requires the exchange of directed graphs.
-Implementations of YAML-LD have been created for FIXME.

 Additional information: